 The second phase of the TiM research programme aims to investigate the positives and negatives of the TiM on MyPathway service.
 By collecting a wide range of data, we hope that we can iteratively co-develop the system, making it as beneficial as it can be for the various people use it on a daily basis.

 We are currently recruiting people with MND, carers, and healthcare professionals to provide their thoughts on the TiM on MyPathway system.
 Therefore, if you would like to find out more information or participate, please get in touch with the TiM Trial Manager (Dr Liam Knox: L.firstname.lastname@example.org).
 Participating can be as little as completing a short survey, or you could potentially give us your feedback during a remote interview.

 By analysing all the information we receive about the TiM system, we can investigate how effective it is at supporting the current multidisciplinary care available.
 We can also make further developments, ensuring that we meet the needs of all TiM on MyPathway users.

 Who is in charge of the TiM?

 This project is led by Consultant Neurologists Dr Esther Hobson and Professor Chris McDermott at the Sheffield MND Care and Research Centre at Sheffield Teaching Hospitals NHS Trust and the University of Sheffield.
+Dr Liam Knox is the research Trial Manager.
 It is funded by MND Scotland and has also received support from patients and carers, Devices for Dignity, the University of Sheffield Telehealth and Care Technologies group, the National Institute for Health Research (NIHR), the Motor Neurone Disease Association, and Mylan Pharmaceuticals.